Working with Us

 Work with NREL through cooperative research and development agreements (CRADAs).

 This is the most widely used means of industrial collaboration.

 Participate in subcontracted research.

-More than half of NREL's budget supports DOE-directed research conducted by large and small private companies, universities, research institutes, and consultants.
+More than half of NREL's budget supports U.S. Department of Energy-directed research conducted by large and small private companies, universities, research institutes, and consultants.

-Pay NREL to conduct research independently through Work for Others (WFOs) or Sponsored Research.
+Pay NREL to conduct research independently through strategic partnership projects (SPPs) or sponsored research.

 This is an effective way for industry to take advantage of NREL's expertise and unique research facilities.

 Work with NREL researchers through mentored research internships and fellowships for undergraduate and graduate students.

 NREL, through the support of the U.S. Department of Energy, has two state-of-the-art facilities for electric infrastructure systems research: